maikelborys/robotics_software_engineer/module_7_assignment/Readme.md

 ### Task 2: Understand Inputs and Outputs for 2D and 3D Mapping

-- **Objective:** Explore and document the necessary inputs, outputs, and frames required for both 2D and 3D mapping using the SLAM toolbox and the RTAB-Map package.

-  - **Subtasks:**
     1. **2D Mapping with SLAM Toolbox:**
       Inputs:
          LIDAR scans (/scan) – Provides range data.